 Ed Miliband said the cut affecting social tenants in England, Scotland and Wales deemed to have spare bedrooms was unfair.
 Labour aims to fund its change by blocking tax cuts for businesses.

 The government argues it ends "spare room subsidies" unavailable in the private sector, and that the £23bn-a-year housing benefit bill must be cut.

-The announcement comes with the Labour Party conference about to start in Brighton.'Not working'
+The announcement comes with the Labour Party conference about to start in Brighton.